d33paks1ngh/Netflix-GPT/README.md

 - building the videobackground component

 # part_18
-- Start building the secondry component
+- Start building the secondry component {movie suggestion page}
+- secondry page
+  - MovieList
+    - Movie Card
+- make the beautiful UI for movies and play with scrollbars and tailwind .

+# part_19
+- Make the Movie List dynamic and add more new movies data